 2. How can small businesses with limited resources participate in Earth Day?

-Small businesses can participate through low-cost actions like hosting local cleanups, partnering with environmental nonprofits, offering special promotions tied to sustainability, implementing simple operational changes like energy efficiency measures, or launching social media campaigns about their environmental commitments.
+Small businesses can participate through low-cost actions such as hosting local cleanups, partnering with environmental nonprofits, offering special promotions tied to sustainability, implementing simple operational changes, such as energy efficiency measures, or launching social media campaigns about their environmental commitments.

 3. What kinds of Earth Day promotions resonate most with consumers?